 NOTE: These procedures apply to all custodial or fiduciary accounts including closing and disbursement accounts, recording accounts, construction disbursing accounts, underwriter remittance/premium accounts, and other similar accounts.

-TOWN N’ COUNTRY TITLE, LLC POLICY – NO. 2
+TOWN n’ COUNTRY TITLE, LLC Policy – NO. 2

 Town n’ Country Title, LLC (TNCT) has established and will maintain the following procedures and controls relating to the safeguarding of client funds and to minimize the exposure to loss of client funds.